DOI10.47051/EKEB9848

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..10 Chironius flavopictus is listed in this category because the species is widely distributed and it is unlikely to be declining fast enough to qualify for a more threatened category.
 Although little is known about threats to this species, deforestation and the decline in the number of anuran prey due to pollution and emerging diseases could have a negative localized impact on some populations.5 Minor, but ongoing threats to C. flavopictus include mortality from vehicular traffic and direct killing at the hands of villagers.4,11

-Distribution: Chironius flavopictus is native to the Mesoamerican and Chocoan lowlands from Costa Rica to western of Ecuador (Fig. 2).
+Distribution: Chironius flavopictus is native to the Mesoamerican and Chocoan lowlands from Costa Rica to western Ecuador (Fig. 2).

 Distribution of Chironius flavopictus in Ecuador